There are 4 others with arrest warrants connected to the case.

 Where: Bang Khen district, Bangkok

 What: On February 12th, 2021, police in the Bang Khen district of Bangkok detained Mr. Harit Jaisuk in connect with an assault on a Tom on February 3rd.
-There are 4 others who now have arrest warrants in connection with the case as well that now have warrants out for their arrest.
+There are 4 others who now have arrest warrants in connection with the case as well.

 Mr. Harit denies all charges, claiming that he wasn’t the one in the video assaulting the Tom.
 He said that the Tom and him knew each other before, because the Tom wanted to start an import business and bring products into Thailand from China, but didn’t have the capital.
 So he offered her 2 million baht.